Enforcement: Advertising

 Impact: Ads must must disclose in-game purchase and loot box presence visually prominently.

-Complaints against various other companies (including Blizzard Entertainment, Supercell, Argos)
+Complaints against various other companies (including Blizzard Entertainment, Supercell, Argos, Reed Exhibitions t/a MCM Comic Con)

 Issue: Failure to disclose loot box or generic in-game purchase presence.